aldimeolaalfarisy/Simple-API/README.md

 # Simple-API
-Create simple API using flask and swagger libraries in visual code.
+Create simple API using flask and swagger libraries.